madcodemonkey/PostgreSQL/VectorExample/Readme.md

 2. Use the postman collection at the root of this repository to call the "DataManipulation" controller's "Update-Vector-Fields" POST method till you consistently get back zero items updated.
 You can increase the batch size if you desire and we will still save every 10th item as we progress through the db records that need their vector fields updated.
-Just be aware that you could timeout or get throttled by the OpenAI endoint as we try to generate embeddings for the fields.
+Just be aware that you could timeout or get throttled by the OpenAI endpoint as we try to generate embeddings for the fields.

 # Searching
 1. Run the Example Web API project as your startup project.
 2. Use the postman collection at the root of this repository to call "Search" method using semantic type queries (e.g. what services use CDNs?)
    - Note 1: See the database or the AzureCatalog.json in the Example.Repository project (seeds folder) to get a feel for what questions you can ask.
-   - Note 2: I'm currently searching both the title and content vectors for the nearest X items and then in memory combining the findings and doing a cosine comparision to find the best of those (see the code in CloudResourceRepository.cs, which lives in the Example.Repository project).
+   - Note 2: I'm currently searching both the title and content vectors for the nearest X items and then in memory combining the findings and doing a cosine comparison to find the best of those (see the code in CloudResourceRepository.cs, which lives in the Example.Repository project).

 # Tools
-- You can connect to the the PostgreSQL database using [Azure Data Studio](https://learn.microsoft.com/en-us/sql/azure-data-studio/download-azure-data-studio?view=sql-server-ver16&tabs=redhat-install%2Credhat-uninstall) with the PostgreSQL extension from Microsoft (add the way you add VSCode extension since Azure Data Studio uses the same shell as VSCode it should be very familiar).
+- You can connect to the PostgreSQL database using [Azure Data Studio](https://learn.microsoft.com/en-us/sql/azure-data-studio/download-azure-data-studio?view=sql-server-ver16&tabs=redhat-install%2Credhat-uninstall) with the PostgreSQL extension from Microsoft (add the way you add VSCode extension since Azure Data Studio uses the same shell as VSCode it should be very familiar).

 # Warnings